 Fake news is no longer an annual “celebration”, it is a news cycle that happens 365 days a year.

-This year, Protoprilia falls Sunday, prompting journalists to start brain storming early, so their pranks are believable.
+This year, April Fool's Day falls on a Sunday, resulting in press releases to start brain storming early, so that their pranks are believable.

-For journalists, this means long days collectionof ideas that become press releases, without having to write a disclaimer.
+For journalists, this means long days of ideas that become press releases, without having to write a disclaimer.
 Of course, there are others who simply don't think:

 One of the most successful jokes last year was that of Krispy Kreme.
 The donut company claimed shortly before April to change its name to "Krispy Cream" because the British didn't know how to pronounce the word "Kreme."

-“Krispy Kreme UK is getting a friendlier one name for England to stop getting it wrong,” read one headline.
-“Krispy Kreme is changing its name here to United Kingdom to stop people mispronouncing it", one said.
+“Krispy Kreme UK is getting a friendlier one for England to stop getting it wrong,” read one headline.
+"Krispy Kreme is changing its name here in the UK to stop people mispronouncing it", one said.

 So publishing fake news to an unsuspecting audience any day of the year is not funny, as we have seen false stories circulated daily to cause serious consequences.

-In some cases, false stories become much more viral than real news.
-Three months before the presidential elections in America, the fake news for the election was so much which competed with the real news on Facebook.
+In some cases, fake stories go much more viral than real news.
+In the three months before the presidential elections of America, the fake news about the election was so much which competed with the real news on Facebook.

 During the most critical period of the election campaign, 20 fantastic stories about the election created 8,7 million shares and like on Facebook, far exceeding 7,3 share shares and like gathered from regular news.